 Major Supplier: A Supplier which enters into a Major Project Contract with the Project Owner.

-Major Sub-supplier: A Sub-supplier which enters into a Major Project Sub-Contract with a Major Supplier or a Major Sub-supplier.
+Major Sub-supplier: A Sub-supplier which enters into a Major Project Sub-Contract with a Major Supplier or a with another Major Sub-supplier.

 Project: The infrastructure project which is planned to be implemented or which is being implemented.